 For types I, III, and IV, your child’s healthcare provider may suggest a special diet to help control symptoms.
 Your child may also have to take certain medicines.

 For other types of GSD, your child may need to limit exercise to avoid muscle cramps.
-He or she may need to have a medical treatment to replace the enzyme that is missing (enzyme replacement therapy).
+They may need to have a medical treatment to replace the enzyme that is missing (enzyme replacement therapy).

-What are the complications of glycogen storage disease in a child?
+What are possible complications of glycogen storage disease in a child?

 - Type III.
 This can cause harmless (benign) tumors in the liver.